A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Introduction

 This class of \emph{BWR-games} was introduced in \cite{GKK88}; see also \cite{CH08}.
 The special case when $V_R = \emptyset$, \emph{BW-games}, is also known as {\em cyclic} games.
 They were introduced for the complete bipartite digraphs in \cite{Mou76a}, for all (not necessarily complete) bipartite digraphs in \cite{EM79}, and for arbitrary digraphs\footnote{In fact, BW-games on arbitrary digraphs can be polynomially reduced to BW-games on bipartite graphs \cite{DGAA13}; moreover, the latter class can further be reduced to BW-games on complete bipartite graphs \cite{Vienna}.} in \cite{GKK88}.
 A more special case was considered extensively in the literature under the name of \emph{parity games} \cite{BV01,BV01a,CJH04}, \cite{Hal07,J98,JPZ06}, and later generalized also to include random positions in \cite{CH08}.
 A BWR-game is reduced to a \emph{minimum mean cycle problem} in case $V_W = V_R = \emptyset$, see, e.g., \cite{Kar78}.
 If one of the sets $V_B$ or $V_W$ is empty, we obtain a {\em Markov decision process} (MDP), which can be expressed as a linear program; see, e.g., \cite{MO70}.
 Finally, if both are empty $V_B = V_W = \emptyset$, we get a {\em weighted Markov chain}.
 In the special case when all rewards are zero except at special positions called terminals, each of which only has a single outgoing arc forming a self-loop, we get a {\it stochastic terminal payoff} game, and when the self-loops have 0/1 payoffs, and every random position has only two outgoing arcs with probability $1/2$ each, we obtain the so-called \emph{simple stochastic games} (SSGs), introduced by Condon \cite{Con92,Con93} and considered in several papers \cite{GH08,Hal07}.
 In the latter games, the objective of \Max\ is to maximize the probability of reaching the terminal, while \Min\ wants to minimize this probability.
 Recently, it was shown that Gillette games with perfect information (and hence BWR-games by \cite{DGAA13}) are equivalent to SSGs under polynomial-time reductions \cite{AM09}.
 Thus, by results of Halman \cite{Hal07}, all these games can be solved in randomized strongly subexponential time $2^{O(\sqrt{n_d\log n_d})}$, where $n_d=|V_B|+|V_W|$ is the number of \emph{deterministic} vertices.
+On the other hand, if the number of random positions is constant, there are polynomial time algorithms for SSGs.
+Gimbert and Horn gave an $O(|V_R|! |V||E| + |p|)$ algorithm, where $|p|$ is the maximum bit-length of a transition probability.
+Chatterjee et al. \cite{CAH09} pointed out that a variant of strategy iteration can be implemented to solve SSGs in time $4^{|V_R|}|V_R|^{O(1)}|V|^{O(1)}$.
+Dai and Ge \cite{DG09} gave a randomized algorithm with expected running time $\sqrt{|V_R|!}|V|^{O(1)}$.
+Ibsen-Jensen and Miltersen \cite{JM12} improved these bounds by showing that a variant of value iteration solves SSGs in time in $O(|V_R|2^{|V_R|}(|V_R|\log |V_R| + |V|))$.
 For BW-games several pseudo-polynomial and subexponential algorithms are known \cite{GKK88,KL93,ZP96,Pis99,BV01,BV01a,BSV04,BV05,BV07,Hal07,Vor08}; see also \cite{JPZ06} for parity games.
 Besides their many applications (see e.g. \cite{Lit96,J2000}), all these games are of interest to Complexity Theory: Karzanov and Lebedev \cite{KL93} (see also \cite{ZP96}) proved that the decision problem ``whether the value of a BW-game is positive" is in the intersection of NP and co-NP.
 Yet, no polynomial algorithm is known for these games, see e.g., the survey by Vorobyov \cite{Vor08}.
 A similar complexity claim can be shown to hold for SSGs and BWR-games, see \cite{AM09,DGAA13}.